FungiAlert's pioneering technology senses plant disease before infection occurs. EEN is helping its founders sense the potential of their business

 Based in the Rothamsted Research Centre in Hertfordshire, the founders wanted to apply for Innovate UK funding and to learn more about available support and advice as they took their venture from the research phase to active commercialisation.
 EEN advisers in the East of England introduced FungiAlert to the Knowledge Transfer Network and that tie-up resulted in a successful bid for an Innovate UK Health & Life Sciences grant in October 2018.
 (Find out about the latest funding calls which are relevant to the Health and Life Sciences sector here.)

-With EEN and KTN support, FungiAlert benefited from further help through the Innovate2succeed (I2S) programme.
+With EEN and KTN support, FungiAlert benefited from further help through the Innovate2succeed (I2S) business innovation programme.
 This involved a review of their marketing activity, which centred on branding, building a value proposition and setting some useful KPIs.
 “The programme helped us improve our brand identity and made our marketing efforts more efficient and quicker,” says de Manzanos.
 “KTN and EEN have helped to provide a very good platform for the development of our business.”

 The initial Innovate UK grant enabled the young company to optimise and develop its technology for testing in water as well as in soil and coir, which had been beyond their early and limited R&D budget.
 It also gave the small business visibility in a large marketplace, as did their pitching at a KTN investor event and a subsequent invitation to pitch at the World Agritech Summit.